ittner/newslinkrss/README.md

 of Unix operating system (e.g. Linux).
 I was planning to write a detailed documentation but I just gave up.
-There is no much hope of making it friendly to casual users when every use case requires complex command lines, abuse of regular expressions, timefmt strings, XPath, etc.
+There is no much hope of making it friendly to casual users when every use case requires complex command lines, abuse of regular expressions, strftime strings, XPath, etc.

 ## The Rant